EmilioBenavente/BasicWindowsApp/ReadMe.md

 2. A couple of hours has passed and I have switched computers, thus I have updated via 2nd commit a way for the github to recognize Emacs anywhere as long as you use "subst z:  Path/To/Emacs/Folder" It must be the folder since the path looks in the bin section!!

+3. A few more hours has passed and it appears that right now it is impossible for me to avoid Visual Studio's IDE.
+Not for practical reasons but for debugging reasons.
+If I want this project to be as bare metal as possible I must try my hardest to avoid <stdio.h>.
+This means avoiding _sprintf_.
+   I am also not allowed to use _OutputDebugStringA_ without invoking the Visual Studio IDE since the program looks for _IsDebuggerPresent_ in order to call _OutputDebugStringA_.